1972 Atlantic hurricane season: Subtropical Storm Alpha

+The interaction between Alpha and the high pressure system to its northeast caused cooler temperatures and gusty winds from Delaware southward.
+Wave heights reached up to 20 ft along the Virginia capes.
+The storm dropped rainfall along the coast of North Carolina and Virginia, with a maximum of 6.97 in reported in Ocracoke, North Carolina.
+While moving slowly off the North Carolina coast, Alpha caused heavy beach erosion, destroyed one house, and threatened the foundation of several other homes in the Outer Banks.
+Damage totaled over $50,000 (1972 USD).
+While the storm was traveling over the western Atlantic Ocean, the storm produced a large area of rough seas, which was considered the greatest threat from the storm.
+In northeastern Florida, police officers were stationed to ensure people did not swim in the dangerous seas.
+The high waves also halted work to deepen a harbor at the Mayport Naval Station.
+Two people drowned after the storm dissipated, when surf was still turbulent.
+Tides along the Georgia coast reached 2 to 3 ft above normal, which caused some flooding and beach erosion.
+Wind gusts reached 58 mph on Saint Simons Island.
+The winds knocked down trees and power lines, leaving some people without power in eastern Georgia.
+Damage was minor but widespread in the state, estimated at over $50,000 (1972 USD).
+Moderate rains spread in coastal areas from South Carolina through southern Florida.

 Hurricane Agnes

 A polar front and an upper trough over the Yucatán Peninsula spawned a tropical depression on June 14.
 The storm emerged into the western Caribbean Sea on June 15, and by the following day, it strengthened into Tropical Storm Agnes.
 The storm curved northward and brushed western Cuba on June 17.
 Agnes continued to intensify, and on June 18, it was upgraded to a hurricane.
-Minimal fluctuations in intensity occurred before the storm made landfall near Panama City, Florida, on June 19.
+Minimal fluctuations in intensity occurred before the storm made landfall near Panama City, Florida, on June 19, with 75 mph (120 km/h) winds.
 After moving inland, Agnes rapidly weakened and was only a tropical depression when it entered Georgia.
 Thereafter, weakening slowed as the storm crossed over Georgia and into South Carolina.
 However, while over eastern North Carolina on June 21, Agnes re-strengthened into a tropical storm, as a result of baroclinic activity.
-Early the following day, the storm emerged into the Atlantic Ocean before re-curving northwestward and making landfall near New York City as a strong tropical storm.
+It became post-tropical shortly thereafter, but continued to strengthen.
+Early the following day, the storm emerged into the Atlantic Ocean before re-curving northwestward and making landfall near New York City.
 Agnes quickly merged with a non-tropical low pressure system on June 23.